 Schneider came to county government after spending the previous two-plus years as CEO of Kyndle, a regional economic development agency for Henderson, Union, Webster and McLean counties.
 Before the creation of Kyndle in 2014, Schneider was president of the Henderson-Henderson County Chamber of Commerce for five years and was named Kentucky Chamber Executive of the Year for 2015.
 A graduate of the University of Evansville, Schneider spent more than 20 years in journalism before being named president of the chamber in 2009.

 Personal Life Schneider is married to the former Kelly Blanford, a Henderson native who is CEO of the Easter Seals Rehabilitation Center in Evansville.
-They have two sons, Benjamin and Nicholas, and attend Holy Name of Jesus Catholic Church in Henderson.
+They have two sons, Benjamin and Nicholas, and are members of Holy Name of Jesus Catholic Church Parish in Henderson.